top of page

 I mean, I could give it another try, but here's the thing: I could not pay attention.
 My mind would wander and I'd miss two minutes of the chapter before I even remembered I was "reading" a book.
 My brain didn't process the words as well as it would have seeing the black ink--and let's not forget that I can't exactly dog-ear an audiobook or quick read through to find that phrase that inspired me.

-What I expected to be a brand new world opening up, where I could enjoy a book while performing mundane responsiblities to save time, ended up being just a validation of what I've known all along about myself: give me paper, give me text and give me visuals.
+What I expected to be a brand new world opening up, where I could enjoy a book while performing mundane responsibilities to save time, ended up being just a validation of what I've known all along about myself: give me paper, give me text and give me visuals.
 It's the only way for me to fall into the magic of the words the author so painstakingly wrote to touch my heart, mind and emotions.

 Curious though, for those who love audiobooks--what about them works for you, and do you find that it is connected to perhaps a preference for auditory learning?